SpencerMullen/MusicWebsite/README.md

 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/List.PNG?raw=true)

 ### Search
-The search page contains an interface where users can search for entries using the Discog API where they can then add new entries to the site.
+The search page contains an interface where users can search for entries using the Discogs API where they can then add new entries to the site.
+Hovering over any search result card puts a button on the card that opens a dialog for confirming to add the entry.
+The entry is added in the same way as manual entries but uses the Discogs image link instead of uploading to Cloudinary.
+Note: the API is limited in terms of queries per minute so I reduced each search to 15 results.
 ![Alt text](https://github.com/SpencerMullen/MusicWebsite/blob/main/images/Search.PNG?raw=true)

 ### Entry